Arts and Crafts Festival

 In 2013 the City of Ketchum was ranked #3 in America’s Top 12 Small-Town ArtPlaces.
 It is home to a well-educated, sophisticated community who has chosen this mountain resort town.
 Each summer Ketchum’s population swells to accommodate a large number of second home owners who come for the season as well as summer tourists who come for a week or weekend.

 The Festival takes place at Atkinson Park which is in the community core and a few blocks from downtown Ketchum.
 This grassy park is a hub for both tourists and locals alike.

 Founded in 1971, the Sun Valley Center for the Arts is the oldest non-profit arts organization in Idaho’s Wood River Valley.
 The Center has grown from a few people presenting classes and events to an organization that serves more than 40,000 attendees every year (in a valley with a population of 22,000).
-The Center’s mission is to stimulate and provoke the imagination while opening hearts and minds through diverse arts programs.
-Program areas include the visual arts, the performing arts and the humanities.
+The Center’s mission is to enrich our community through transformative arts educational experiences.

 In 2006 The Center received accreditation from the American Association of Museums in recognition of its adherence to the highest standards of operation and programming.
 Only five percent of America’s arts and cultural institutions share this distinction.

 The Center’s main gallery and offices are located in Ketchum.
 In addition, The Center operates two facilities in Hailey to better serve the needs of the growing population of southern Blaine County.
 The Liberty Theatre houses Company of Fools (The Center’s professional theater company) and an ancillary facility consisting of a historic house that was the birthplace of Ezra Pound and a state of the art freestanding classroom.